SoftUni-Internal/interactive-content/EN/02-Conditional-Statements/00-Lesson-Introduction.md

 **1. Logical Expressions**

-- How we use comparison operators
+- How to use comparison operators

 **2. What are Conditional Statements**

-- if, if-else conditions
+- The "if" and "if-else" conditions

 **3. Series of Checks**

-- if-else-if-else-if...
+- Chaining if-else statements

 **4. Blocks and Variable Scope**

-- What is variable scope
+- What is a variable scope

 **5. What is Debugging**